alfonso-ferrone/ERUO/README.md

 python3 01_preprocessing.py

-Then, repeat the same action for all the next two steps (processing, postprocessing), by replacing **01_preprocessing.py** with the name of the appropriate script.
+Then, repeat the same action for all the next step (processing), by replacing **01_preprocessing.py** with the script **02_process_dataset.py**.
+We suggest to run the script **04_generate_quickplots.py**, by setting the flag *QUICKPLOT_PROCESSED* equal to *True* and *QUICKPLOT_POSTPROCESSED* equal to *False* as soon as the processing ends.
+This script displays the equivalent attenuated reflectivity and Doppler velocity of the processed files.
+However, this step is purely optional, and if you prefer not to visualize those products, you can safely skip it.
+Finally, you can postprocess the first set of ERUO products by launching the **03_postprocess_dataset.py** script.
-Finally, you can display the equivalent attenuated reflectivity and Doppler velocity of the processed and postprocessed files by launching the **04_generate_quickplots.py** script.
+You can visualize the equivalent attenuated reflectivity and Doppler velocity of the postprocessed files by running the script **04_generate_quickplots.py**, and setting the flag *QUICKPLOT_PROCESSED* equal to *False* and *QUICKPLOT_POSTPROCESSED* equal to *True*.
+Once again, the visualization step is purely optional.

 ## Help